Primaveralina/ws-helm-charts/charts/spacemesh-explorer/README.md

 # spacemesh-explorer

-spacemesh-explorer helm runs Spacemesh Explorer.
+spacemesh-explorer runs Spacemesh Explorer.
 It consists of two parts:

 - collector - parse blockchain data and save it to mongoDB
 - api - endpoint for front end